smolgroot/smolgroot.github.io/about.md

 To be informed about the next drop waves, please consider follow me on [Twitter](https://twitter/rootshe11) and join the project [Discord server](https://discord.io)

-## Why should i collect one of these NFTs?
+## Why should I collect one of these NFTs?

-First of all, because you like the art, or you want to support my work as a CT artist.
+Mainly because you like the art, or you want to support my work as a CT artist.
-The project is all about the art, building a community around it.

 I do not promise anything else.
 Just enjoy and vibe.

+## What is sumi-e

+- Japanese art movement
+- Starts originally in China (date?)
+- Ink painting, discipline, martial-art, gracious